Doctoral Training Accreditation Assessment Criteria

 - An ability to think creatively and reflectively, and make persuasive arguments to influence colleagues, employers or others

 Although accreditation will not judge the quality of the research output, the outcomes-based approach to accreditation means that it will be likely that the panel will need to examine theses and other student-generated outputs as evidence that they have acquired many of the skills and traits listed above.
-In addition, evidence of student progression in the acquisition of the above skills should be evidenced.
+In addition, student progression in the acquisition of the above skills should be evidenced.